Psalm 72

 Charles Spurgeon, English preacher, 1834-1892

 This song is an appropriate conclusion for Book Two.
-We see the change in kingship over God’s people, but the words, whether David’s or Solomon’s, clearly speak of a Greater Son, Jesus Christ, and an unending reign over all of creation.
-Sometimes it’s hard to understand the Psalms; is it referring to an earthly king as a deity of sorts?
+We see the change in kingship over God’s people.
+However, the words, whether David’s or Solomon’s, clearly speak of a Greater Son, Jesus Christ, and an unending reign over all of creation.
+Sometimes it’s hard to understand the psalms; is it referring to an earthly king as a deity of sorts?
 Which isn’t unheard of, kings were known to think very highly of themselves.
 Or is it referring to the Messiah to come?
 But we must always refer back and hold fast to Jesus’s words as recorded in Luke’s Gospel when He appeared to His disciples after His resurrection:

 Jesus is here, beyond all doubt, in the glory of his reign, both as he is now, and as he shall be revealed in the latter day glory.